 In order to search without ground balancing, restart the device.
-If you hear a sound when you swing the search coil over the ground, switch the device to Three Tone, Two Tone or Deep mode (also adjust the gain) or if you are on a beach, switch to Beach mode.
+If you hear a sound when you swing the search coil over the ground, switch the device to Three Tone or Two Tone mode (also adjust the gain) or if you are on a beach, switch to Beach mode.
 Continue searching after increasing the ID FILTER value as much as required to eliminate the sound.
 Since the ID FILTER is not active in the All Metal mode, you cannot perform a search if you can't reduce the sound.

-- 4) Once the ground balance is set, it will remain satisfactory for a long time in most areas.
-However, if you encounter an excavated, backfilled or geologically composite soil structure, a ground balance should be performed again to adapt to the varying soil structure. - 5) When using the optional large coil, pump the coil more slowly and do not keep it very close to the ground. - 6) In some cases where the iSAT value is set high, the device may not be able to ground balance automatically.
-In such a case, first lower the iSAT and after ground balancing switch it back to its previous position.
+4) Once the ground balance is set, it will remain satisfactory for a long time in most areas..
+However, if you encounter an excavated, backfilled or geologically composite soil structure, a ground balance should be performed again to adapt to the varying soil structure.